Private Dog Training

 Intermediate dog obedience classes will strengthen the bond between you and your dog for a lifetime of companionship.
 The group obedience classes will add to the existing obedience commands that your dog has learned in their basic group obedience classes.
-In the intermediate obedience class we will start adding in higher and higher distraction, adding in more distance away from your dog in obedience commands and add in more duration in the commands.
+We will start adding in higher and higher distraction, adding in more distance away from your dog in obedience commands, and adding in more duration in the commands.
 Classes are small and individualized.

 Intermediate Obedience Dog Training Curriculum:

 Three fun ways to get your dog to come to you in distractions